Fifth Talk: Shamati No.1: "There is None Else Beside Him"

 However, gradually this begins to find its place in a person and it begins to work, and then we understand that things cannot be any other way.
 “Ascent” is when a person agrees with what the Creator is doing, and thus a person feels fulfillment, perfection and eternity; he separates from his body and relates only to the spiritual.

-And a man should then feel sorry and say: “I committed that sin because the Creator hurled me down from holiness to a place of filth, to the lavatory, where the filth is”.
-That is to say that the Creator gave him a desire and a craving to amuse himself and breathe air in a place of stench.
-(And you might say, as it says in the books, that sometimes a man incarnates in the body of a pig, that he receives a desire and craving to take livelihood from things he had already determined were litter, but now he again wants to revive himself in them).
+Then, one should be remorseful and say: “I committed that sin because the Creator hurled me down from holiness to a place of filth, to the lavatory, the place of filth.”
+That is to say that the Creator gave him a desire and craving to amuse himself and breath air in a place of stench.

-And likewise when he regrets that the Creator does not draw him near, he should also be careful not to be sorry for himself, for having been distanced from the Creator, for by so doing he becomes a recipient for his own benefit, and he who receives is separated from the Creator.
-Rather he should regret the exile of the Divine Presence, meaning, for inflicting sorrow upon the Divine Presence.
+Likewise, when he regrets that the Creator does not draw him near, he should also be careful that it would not be concerning himself, meaning that he is remote from the Creator.
+This is because thus he becomes a receiver for his own benefit, and one who receives is separated.
+Rather, he should regret the exile of the Shechina (Divinity), meaning that he is causing the sorrow of Divinity."

 The Creator sends only goodness to a person.
 However, when it passes through egoism it becomes perceived as bad, such as disease, stress and various life misfortunes.
 When a person feels bad, he is unable to thank the Creator at the same time.
 If a person knew and felt regret and sorrow for how bad the Creator feels from feeling the difference between the goodness He sends and the bad a person perceives, then the person would behave differently.
 Or, if the person was able to feel the Creator’s joy when the person himself feels good.